-During the past months the historic architectural review commission (HARC) initiated modifications to the Historic Architectural Guidelines to clarify and strengthen the review process when a citizen submits a Certificate of Appropriateness application that proposes new construction within the historic district.
-The new proposed "New Construction in the historic districts" provisions offer informative guidance to citizens and general public on the appropriateness of proposing new construction within the historic districts without affecting the character and surrounding neighborhoods.
+During the past months the historic architectural review commission (HARC) initiated modifications to the Historic Architectural Guidelines to clarify and strengthen the review process when a citizen submits a Certificate of Appropriateness application that proposes new additions and alterations to buildings and structures.
+The new proposed "Additions and Alterations on Contributing, Non- Contributing and Non- Historic Buildings and Structures" provisions offer informative guidance to citizens and general public on the appropriateness of proposing additions and alterations to buildings and structures without affecting the character of existing buildings and surrounding neighborhoods.